 If you or a loved one has been involved in a wreck with a semi-truck, you should immediately contact an Ohio truck accident lawyer like Victor Kademenos.
 With decades of experience, Mr. Kademenos and his team are dedicated to fighting for the rights of their clients.

-We’ll Investigate Your Case
+Our Semi-Truck Accident Lawyers Investigate Your Case

 It’s crucial to find out what caused your crash.
 Your attorney can investigate the scene, collect evidence, examine police reports, and interview eyewitnesses to determine the cause.
 Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA also has a network of experts who can recreate the accident scene or review the evidence to help us understand the case and its value.